 Gear Review - Macpac Sololight Hiking Tent

-I was in + around Queenstown for 26 days and took my tent out to Moke Lake, 12 Mile Delta, the Kepler Track, the Routeburn Track and the Caples Track and in a variety of weather conditions (warm mid-20 degree days, below 0 nights, wind and rain)…and the Sololight passed with flying colours (and speaking of colour, I love the citronelle yellow - very photogenic!)
+I took my tent out to Moke Lake, 12 Mile Delta, the Kepler Track, the Routeburn Track and the Caples Track and in a variety of weather conditions (warm mid-20 degree days, below 0 nights, wind and rain)…and the Sololight passed with flying colours (and speaking of colour, I love the citronelle yellow - very photogenic!)

 *tramping = backpacking in New Zealand lingo